Community Living Manitoba Logo

 In September 2006, CLMB filed a formal complaint with the Manitoba Human Rights Commission which stated that the Department of Families (Provincial Government) and the Public Trustee had systematically discriminated against persons living at the Manitoba Developmental Centre on the basis of age and disability.

-In November 2009 the Commission affirmed that these organizations failed to provide a coordinated effort to plan for the transitions of MDC residents to the community and create community placement resources.
+In November 2009 the Commission affirmed that these organizations failed to provide a coordinated effort to plan for the transitions of MDC residents to the community and create community placement resource.
 CLMB continues to work towards the transition of all remaining residents and the closure of MDC by 2021.

 Building on a review of The Vulnerable Persons Living with a Mental Disability Act, completed by the Public Interest Law Centre for CLMB in 2018, CLMB hosted The Vulnerable Person Act Think Tank in 2019.
 The attendees met to discuss possible solutions to shortcomings in the Act and its administration, and develop recommendations for changes.
-A formal submission of the resulting report was submitted to government and conversations continue.
+A formal submission of the resulting report was submitted to government and conversations continued.

 "We face the very real prospect in Canada of intellectual disability becoming a justifiable reason to terminate a person's life under the system for medical assistance in dying (MAiD).
 Families are already reporting pressure from health professionals to have family members with more significant intellectual and other disabilities apply for MAiD."
-CACL
+Inclusion Canada

 Update: